sab-kc/python-implementations-for-molecular-science/README.md

-# python-algorithm-implementations
+# Python Algorithm Implementations
-A collection of different algorithms implemented using python
+A collection of different algorithms implemented using Python